Safety in numbers in the animal kingdom

 In the animal world safety in numbers is commonly seen and applies to many different species, mostly during migration.
-We applies to many species from small insects to big mammals.
-The one that most people know of is of course the Great Migration in East Africa.
+It applies to many species from small insects to big mammals.
+The one that most people know about is of course the Great Migration in East Africa.
 What many don’t know is that there actually is a bigger mammal migration in Africa each year, talking about individuals, and that is the Fruit Bat migration in Zambia.
 Personally that is something I am more interested to experience than the Great Migration.

 Safety in numbers at home

 Last year brought me in contact with the safety in numbers concept both abroad and home.
 I would never have guessed that I was to experience it at home, but that I did.

 We experienced the same type of phenomenon that I think most countries in Europe experienced.
 Media called it the Painted Lady invasion.
 It is seen with a common regularity all over Europe when climatic conditions become favorable and food plants become available for the caterpillars of the Painted Lady.